 Introduction

+So, do you really need man and van insurance?
+What does it cover, how much does it cost, and what happens if you operate without it?
 This in-depth guide explains man and van insurance costs, coverage types, legal requirements, and practical decisions—with added details most competitors overlook.
 Whether you are a sole trader, a growing removals business, or a customer choosing a provider, this article gives you clear answers and action steps.

-What Is Man and Van Insurance?
+Is Man and Van Insurance Required in the UK?

 Man and van insurance is a group of specialist policies designed for businesses that transport customers’ goods for payment.
 It goes beyond standard van insurance, which only protects the vehicle itself.